lewagon/dotfiles/01-Ruby/01-Programming-basics/01-Experiment-methods/README.md

 Code is all about being smart and knowing how and where to look for the info you need!
 The most difficult step is often to ask google the adequate question.
 To find the methods you need in this challenge, use:

 * Google and [Stack Overflow](http://stackoverflow.com/)
-* [The ruby doc](http://ruby-doc.org) when you have some intuition on the name of the method you are looking for.
+* [The ruby doc](http://ruby-doc.org) if you have a rough idea of the method you are looking for.

-When you think you have found the method you are looking for, and you think you know how to use it, use IRB to test this method on some personal example and make it yours!
+When you think you have found the method you are looking for, and you think you know how to use it, use IRB to test this method on something!
 Experimenting on IRB is a crucial step for beginners.

 ## Key learning points